plone/training/docs/mastering-plone/features.md

 % TODO Short appetizer on all the fancy features.

-Now we start a Plone instance and take a look at all the features you can use as an integrator.
+Now we create a Plone instance and take a look at all the features you can use as an integrator.
-Developers will get a glimps on the features that can be modified easily.
+Developers get a glimps on the features that can be modified easily.

 (features-start-stop-label)=

-## Starting and Stopping Plone
+## Starting and Stopping Zope

 We control Plone with `make`.
-Start your Plone instance with:
+Start your Zope instance with:

 ```shell
 $ make start
 ```

-The Plone instance starts up with `Ready to handle requests`.
+The Zope instance starts up with `Ready to handle requests`.
 Later on the instance can be stopped by {kbd}`ctrl + c`.

 A standard installation listens on port 8080, so lets have a look at <http://localhost:8080>